arunkbelwal/CurrencyConvertor/README.md

-Description: The project is an Currency Converter Application with the help of which the user can check the value of one currency against other currencies.
-Mainly this project is using Fixer API to get various currency rates.
+Description: The project is an Currency Converter Application with the help of which the user can check the current values of three currencies(i.e "CAD","USD","EUR") against each other.Internally this project is using Fixer API to get this three currency rates.

 Technologies used in this project: